 What Is It?

-All 336 images of the artworks are accessible via the internet and can be projected onto a whiteboard or wall.
-Docents make classroom presentations, four per grade level, based on themes such as Musicians, Cities, Dances or Pets.
+All 354 images of the artworks are accessible via the internet and can be projected onto a whiteboard or wall.
+Docents make classroom presentations, eight per grade level, based on themes such as Musicians, Cities, Trains or Pets.

 What is an Art Docent?

 A Docent is a volunteer who leads tours in an art museum.
 In the Art Docent Program™, parents and teachers bring digital images of works of art to elementary classrooms and conduct discussions called Gallery Visits.
 Docents can download the Docent Guide for all the necessary material for the discussion.
-While no prior art background is needed, online or on site training will be available in Fall 2011.
+No prior art background is needed.

 What is a Gallery Visit?